Best Online Sportsbooks in IllinoisGo Back to See All the States

 Illinois Teams to Bet on

 Both Illinois and Northwestern have proud sports traditions and longstanding rivalries inside and outside the state.
-We expect big bets to be placed on these Illinois and Northwestern games in the future.
+We expect big bets to be placed on these Illinois college games in the future.

 Notre Dame Fighting Irish Football

 Even though Notre Dame is technically in Indiana, folks in Chicagoland think of the Fighting Irish as the local team.
 From the iconic golden-dome helmets to the larger-than-life Touchdown Jesus mural overlooking Notre Dame Stadium, the university is steeped in rich tradition and football history.
 Players slap the Play Like a Champion Today sign as they exit the locker room and head out onto the field where Rudy made his name in the eponymous movie.

 Notre Dame football competes as an independent, free of conference loyalty, though it normally plays five games a year against ACC opponents.
 The university claims 11 national championships but is recognized by the NCAA and other selectors with as many as 22, tied for most all-time.
 Notre Dame players have won the Heisman Trophy seven times, tied for most of any university.
 Notre Dame has produced over 100 consensus All-Americans and nearly 500 players selected in the NFL Draft.